Gamma Cephei, aka Errai, a future North Star

 The Earth’s north rotation axis points to the north celestial pole, and this is very close to Polaris, our present North Star.
 However, this hasn’t always been the case.
 A wobbling motion of Earth known as axial precession changes the north celestial pole’s location with respect to the stars, tracing a circle in the sky approximately every 26,000 years.

 Polaris will continue to reign as the North Star for a couple more millenia.
 Gamma Cephei stands next in line to inherit the North Star title in around 4,000 CE.
 And as axial precession continues to trace this cosmic circle, other stars will take over the mantle of North Star.
 Around 7,500 CE, Alderamin – Cepheus’ brightest star – will become the North Star.
 And ultimately, of course, in about 26,000 years, the crown will return to Polaris.

 Gamma Cephei is about 45 light-years away from us.
 It’s a binary star, with two stars revolving around a common center of mass every 67 years.
 The larger star, about 1.4 times the mass of our sun, is an ordinary main sequence star, somewhat similar to our sun.
 The small star, less than half our sun’s mass, is a red dwarf star.

 First exoplanet discovered, lost and rediscovered

-The planet, named Tadmor, or Gamma Cephei Ab, has a rotation period of about two years around the bigger star in this binary system.
-Tadmor is about 1 1/2 times the size of Jupiter.
-If it were placed in our solar system, Tadmor would circle the sun in an orbit between Mars and the asteroid belt.
+The planet, named Tadmor or Gamma Cephei Ab, revolves roughly every two years around the bigger star in this binary system.
+Tadmor is about 1.5 times the size of Jupiter.
+If it were placed in our solar system, it would circle the sun in an orbit between Mars and the asteroid belt.

-Bottom line: Gamma Cephei – or Errai – is a binary star system that will someday be Earth’s North Star.
-Gamma Cephei is home to the first exoplanet ever discovered.
+Bottom line: Gamma Cephei – or Errai – is a binary star system that will one day be Earth’s North Star.
+It’s home to the first exoplanet ever discovered.